Meet the Team

 Family Support Worker

 Lindsay has a daughter with Down Syndrome at primary school as well as three other children.
-Lindsay is a brilliant advocate for families especially when dealing with educational matters.
+Lindsay is a brilliant advocate for families when seeking support for health, social care and primary educational matters.

 Don't Be Shy.
 Get In Touch.

 If you are interested in working together – maybe:

 You have a fundraising idea.